Who are freelance translators, and why are they so important in the translation world?

-Experience is also very important (this is our translation experience) but is something that can only be acquired over time.
+Translation experience is also very important, but is something that can only be acquired over time.

 Supplemental to these requirements is specialized knowledge in fields that require particular qualifications.
 Finally—and this is not limited to translation—translators should also love their occupation, otherwise how could they spend many hours each day in front of a computer screen with little to no social interaction?